sjfke/nonbleedingedge/cheatsheets/powershell.rst

                        }
                    ]
    }

+Further reading:

 * `ConvertTo-Json converts an object to a JSON-formatted string. <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/convertto-json>`_
 * `ConvertFrom-Json converts a JSON-formatted string to a custom object or a hash table. <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/convertfrom-json>`_
-* `Introduction to JSON courtesy of W3Schools <https://www.w3schools.com/js/js_json_intro.asp>`_
+* `W3Schools: Introduction to JSON <https://www.w3schools.com/js/js_json_intro.asp>`_

 Reading XML files
 =================

-``Powershell`` supports full manipulation of the XML DOM, read the `Introduction to XML <https://www.w3schools.com/XML/xml_whatis.asp>`_ and `.NET XmlDocument Class <https://docs.microsoft.com/en-us/dotnet/api/system.xml.xmldocument>`_ for more information.
+``Powershell`` supports full manipulation of the XML DOM, read the `Introduction to XML <https://www.w3schools.com/XML/xml_whatis.asp>`_ and `.NET XmlDocument Class <https://docs.microsoft.com/en-us/dotnet/api/system.xml.xmldocument>`_ for more detailed information.
 The examples shown are very redimentary, and only show a few of the manipulations you can perform on XML objects.

-Note, the Common Language Infrastructure (CLI) cmdlets `Export-Clixml <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/export-clixml>`_ and
+**Note**, cmdlets `Export-Clixml <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/export-clixml>`_ and
 `Import-Clixml <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/import-clixml>`_ provide a simplified way to save and reload your ``PowerShell`` objects and are ``Microsoft`` specific.